katiareis/js-calculator/README.md

 # Features
 Used CSS classes and Document.querySelector() to call JS functions.

-Tried to keep the code very simple so I used basic vanilla JavaScript and eval().
+Tried to keep the code very simple so I used basic vanilla JavaScript and if statements.